-By paying attention to your car, you can diagnose problems with your sight, hearing, touch and smell.
+By paying attention to your car, you can diagnose engine problems; with your sight, hearing, touch and smell.

-Most of the time the driver will be the first to notice when something is starting to go wrong.
-They can see when they have a chip in their windshield and need to go to www.glass.net.
-They can smell the engine getting too hot.
-They can hear the brakes squeaking.
+Most of the time the driver, will be the first to notice, when something is starting to go wrong.
+They can see, when they have a chip in their windshield.
+You can smell, the engine getting too hot.
+You can hear, the brakes squeaking.

-Being able to diagnose engine problems takes years of experience; But you can use your senses to get an idea of what’s causing the problem.
+Consequently, being able to diagnose engine problems, takes years of experience.
+But, you can use your senses, to get an idea of what’s causing the problem.

 You can detect many common vehicle problems by using your sense:

 - Eyeballing the area around your vehicle

 - Sensing a difference in the way your vehicle handles